Why This Electric Car Racing League Matters Even If You Don't Care About Cars

 It’s a similar story at BMW.
 When the Munich-based automaker joined Formula E this season, it turned to the teams behind the i3 and i8 electric cars for their insight.
 Now, with their first season largely behind them, those same specialists are turning around and applying what they’ve learned on the track to BMW’s consumer EVs.
 “This expertise they have gained through racing actually goes straight back into the next project they have, and they are now working on the fifth generation of electric powertrains for BMW,” says BMW Motorsport Director Jens Marquardt.
 “So we closed the circle completely.”

-Formula E’s rules are purposefully designed to ensure teams focus on pushing electric vehicle technology forward, rather than mucking about with cars’ aerodynamics, tires and so on.
+Formula E’s rules are purposefully designed to ensure teams focus on pushing electric vehicle technology forward, rather than mucking about with cars’ aerodynamics.
 Every team drives the same car, using the same battery.
-They’re only allowed to modify elements of the drivetrain, meaning a team’s competitive advantage comes from getting the best possible performance from an electric system.
+They can, however, modify elements of the drivetrain, meaning a team’s competitive advantage comes from getting the best possible performance from an electric system.

 “A common view of all of the people involved in Formula E is, we want to focus on the electric drivetrain, we don’t want to focus on whether we can get a tad more aero downforce on the car than the next team, or whether maybe we can squeeze a little more out of the battery,” says McNish.
-“With this category, today, we want to promote our electric technology, and therefore that limits us to the electric motor — the drivetrain — and we can still make a difference,” he adds.
+“With this category, today, we want to promote our electric technology, and therefore that limits us to the electric motor — the drivetrain — and we can still make a difference.”

 Electric cars, with their instant torque and sometimes comically absurd acceleration, are undeniably fun to drive.
 But they suffer from a drawback that limits their viability for some: it often takes a lot longer to charge an EV than refill a gas tank (partial charges can be faster for some EVs, though experiments with battery-swapping have largely fizzled out).
 Many electric cars have more than enough range to get a suburban driver from home to work and back again for an overnight recharge.
 But longer drives, like road trips, can be a challenge.
 That might dissuade would-be electric vehicle owners from making the jump.